-Respite is not covered under Medicare, but depending on the state, Medicaid can be an option if the senior has a condition such as Alzheimer's, dementia, or Parkinson's, then Medicare for health insurance is more likely to cover such care.
+Respite care is not covered under Medicare, but depending on the state, Medicaid can be an option if the senior has a condition such as Alzheimer's, dementia, or Parkinson's.
 Medicaid will pay for respite services if certain criteria are met such as needing a nursing-home level of care.
-The individual's income and assets have to be below certain guidelines.
+The individual's income and assets must be below certain guidelines.

 Programs of All-Inclusive Aid for the Elderly (PACE) is a joint program between Medicare and Medicaid.
 It is designed to help 55+ adults stay in their homes instead of entering nursing home care.
 PACE programs might pay for all services covered by Medicare and Medicaid that are medically necessary for care, including:

 To discover more about PACE and see if it is offered in your location, you can visit the PACE website.

 Long-Term Care Insurance

 Long-term care insurance is a policy purchased through a private insurance company.
 Like health insurance policies, the price varies greatly depending on age, general health and amount of coverage needed.
 Coverage could be denied for people with pre-existing conditions such as Alzheimer's disease or Parkinson's disease.
 Not all insurance will deny based on these conditions, so it is important to explore different insurance companies.